alextegelid/Wordpress-new-project-config/readme.md

 - PLUGINS_URL is a list of plugins from the wordpress.org plugin directory
 - DB_USER, DB_PASSWORD, DB_HOST these are the defaults for MAMP
 - LOCAL_URL default is localhost:8888/ for MAMP but you could have changed it
+- VHOSTS_DIR the directory containing the httpd-vhosts.conf file (not the file itself).
+- HOSTS_DIR the directory containing the hosts file (not the file itself).

 and for sure, you can modify or delete some part not useful for you